DHjeelm/ModelingComplexSystems/README.md

 For Lab 4 all the code is in the Lab4 folder.
 The code for the assignment 2 and 3 is in the folder called 2and3.
 The code for assignment 4 (Custom attraction model) is in folder called 4.

 # Project
-The project code is in divided into two branches.
-The original model without the extension is on the main branch, in the Project folder.
-The model with the extension is in the branch called Extension.
+The project code is available in the Project folder.
+The original model without the extension is in the folder called Original.
+The model with extension is the folder called Extension.